A system model of a single-position radar system with multiple targets

 5. Displaying the results

-Let us plot the response of the system in the last step of the model obtained in the previous paragraph:
+Let's build the system response at the last step of the model, obtained in the previous paragraph.:

 out_step_end = result[end] # считывание последнего шага модели